BroseleyCameraClub/BroseleyCameraClub.github.io/about.md

 <img class="col one right" src="/assets/img/prof_pic.jpg">

 <br/>
-Broseley Camera Club is a small informal group of like minded people who meet once a month to discuss and display their photographs and share experiences.
-There is no membership fee, but members are asked to pay £1.50 each at meetings which they do attend, to defray room hire costs.
+Broseley Camera Club is a small informal group of like-minded people who meet once a month to discuss and display their photographs and share experiences.

 The club offers a warm welcome to photographers of all abilities, from complete beginners to the experienced, it offers something for everyone.
-The 'focus' of the club is to help members improve and enjoy all aspects of photography with advice freely offered.
+The ‘focus’ of the club is to help members improve and enjoy all aspects of photography with advice freely offered.

 Monthly sessions are made up of Workshops and Focus points.
-These consist of presentations of varied subjects and techniques from the world of photography.
+These consist of presentations of varied subjects and techniques from the world of photography, and workshops for you to try get out your camera and have an opportunity to try out new things and ask questions.
 Competitions are held monthly and quarterly, judged by other attending members.
-The aim of the competitions is to encourage members to 'go out and shoot', keeping fresh the discussed presentations and newly acquired skills
+The aim of the competitions is to encourage members to *‘go out and shoot’*, keeping fresh the discussed presentations and newly acquired skills

 The Club usually meets on the last Monday of each month, at 7:30pm in Birchmeadow Centre, Birchmeadow Road, Broseley.

-Click <a href="{{ site.url }}/programme/">HERE</a> to see what we are doing this year.
+Please click <a href="{{ site.url }}/programme/">HERE</a> to see what we are doing this year.

+We have a £15 per year membership fee.
+Guests are also welcome to try out prior to becoming a member, these are charged at £2 for the first evening, £13 Membership Fee the following meeting.
+There is a small 50p charge per club evening to cover costs of Coffee/Tea.

-As a member, you will also receive an email meeting reminder every month, as well as a newsletter from the last meeting, with links to download the latest presentations.
+As a member, you receive regular emails including meeting reminders and monthly newsletters with details from the last meeting, these also include links to download the latest presentations.

-If you are interested in joining, come along to any meeting or contact our Club Secratary John Horton for further details <a href="mailto:john.horton4@btinternet.com">john.horton4@btinternet.com</a>
+If you are interested in joining, come along to any meeting or contact our Club Secretary John Horton for further details <a href="mailto:john.horton4@btinternet.com">john.horton4@btinternet.com</a>

 <br/>